TronFortyTwo/Tux-in-Space/type.typ

 		PARENT: Spacecraft

 		NAME: Spaceplane
 		DESCRIPTION: Often winged, a spaceplane is a spacecraft designed only for manned flight.
-For example the Space Shuttle is a spaceplane
+An example is the Space Shuttle
 		HUNTED: Y
 		PRODUCT: Relict
 		PARENT: Spacecraft